 Let the sun dry you off before you wander the downtown, historic district to view Cairns landmark buildings’ architecture and take in the local shops or dine outside.
-If you want fresh produce check out Rusty’s Farmers Market.
+For fresh produce check out Rusty’s Farmers Market.
 Shop for souvenirs or grab a bite at the Night Market.

 More Activities in Cairns, Australia

-Also walking distance within town and FREE is the Cairns Art Gallery.
+Also walking distance within town and free is the Cairns Art Gallery.
 Open daily, the gallery resides in a restored 1936 government offering Australian art, café and gift shop.